QueenLinuxGlitch/qltg-hugo/content/about.md

 +++

 QLTG is dedicated to the highest-quality customer service, a collaborative attitude, and infinite possibilities.
-Through several years in the customer's
+Through several years in the direct customer's eye, we've developed a keen sense of user wants, needs, and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwMzk3NjA1OSwtMTQxNDI3NTE5MiwyMD
+eyJoaXN0b3J5IjpbLTUwMTM1OTQwLC02MDM5NzYwNTksLTE0MT
-MwOTAwNzMzXX0=
+QyNzUxOTIsMjAzMDkwMDczM119
 -->